Allan Letcher – NZ’s loss, WA Motorsport’s gain!

 “I haven’t raced at State level at Barbagallo Raceway since 2007 having preferred to spend my budget on Enduro type racing both at home in the Wanneroo 300, and the Bathurst and Malaysia 12H events.
 I still have my CAMS licence and help with OLTs for up and coming drivers in our sport.

 “Btw, remember that BMW Super Tourer I owned?
-I sold that Beemer about four years ago, for a reasonable price.
+I sold the Beemer about four years ago, for a reasonable price.

 And remember this.
 You can always reach King Al on